Free volunteer hours log templates

 Volunteer Follow-up

 Follow up with your volunteers within a few days of their activity.
-Remind them to submit their hours if they haven’t done so already.
-Provide a specific email address and method for submitting volunteer hours if needed.
+Remind them how to submit their volunteer hours if they if they still need to do so.
+Provide a specific email address and method for submitting volunteer hours if required.

 Data Entry